 Do we need to select a vendor prior to submitting our application?

-No. You need a RFQ and vendor quotes from vendors, but the selection of the vendor may occur once you receive notification of funding.
+No. You need an RFQ and quotes from vendors, but the selection of the vendor may occur once you receive notification of funding.

 We plan on contracting with our BOCES.
 Do they have to have a CoSer in place before the application deadline?